 We made it to our final episode!
 We started this process explaining how we constantly challenge ourselves to be productivity leaders.
 We have showed all the steps you need to follow to ensure quality in multi-laser systems, in order to achieve consistency over large build areas.
 We showed how to make an accurate and repeatable process through control and alignment of multiple lasers, so they effectively work as one.
 Then, when combined with smart process and application development, you can truly unlock all the potential of AM with high quality parts built at low cost.
 Put all these elements together and you can build remarkable things at high deposition rates.

 Thank you for joining us for all 10 weeks during our Productivity Leadership Challenge.
 We hope you enjoyed our journey in productivity leadership, as much as we did!
-Visit our virtual Formnext booth on November 10th-12th to hear more insights, in-depth results & take a closer look at the 150kg part.
-Join the TechTalks & Round Table discussions, ask the questions to our experts and find out what it takes to become a productivity leader too!
+Visit our virtual Formnext booth find more in-depth results & take a closer look at the 150kg part.
+See the TechTalks & Round Table discussions On Demand, ask the questions to our experts and find out what it takes to become a productivity leader too!

 Application development is the key to unlocking all of the benefits of additive manufacturing.
 Often design for AM is limited to the build process itself.
 Design for manufacture encompasses all elements of post processing too, such as powder removal and heat treatment, which are all automated on the MetalFAB1.
 Combine this with process parameters optimised for the part and even its features, then you can really open up the promise of AM with quality parts, built at low cost.